SteveBarnett/human-centred/change-and-motivation.md

 - What do you mean?
 - What do you want?
+- What would be our best outcome here?
+- What have you tried and how has that worked out?
   - What's worked before?
-- And what else?
+- And what else? / Can you tell me a bit more about that?
+- What are you worried about?
+- What's holding us back?
 - How can I help?

 Watch for SCARF: status, certainty, autonomy, relatedness (social), fairness.